 On December 22, 2010, 76-year-old Michael Faherty was found dead in his home in Galway, Ireland.
 His body had been badly burned.

 Investigators found no accelerants near the body nor any signs of foul play, and they ruled out a nearby fireplace at the scene as the culprit.
 Forensic experts had only Faherty’s scorched body and the fire damage done to the ceiling above and floor beneath to explain what happened to the elderly man.

 After much consideration, a coroner ruled the cause of Faherty’s death to be spontaneous human combustion, a decision that generated its fair share of controversy.
 Many regard the phenomenon with a combination of fascination and fear, wondering: is it actually possible?

 What Is Spontaneous Human Combustion?

-Spontaneous human combustion has its roots, medically speaking, in the 18th century.
+Spontaneous combustion has its roots, medically speaking, in the 18th century.
 Paul Rolli, a fellow of London’s Royal Society, the world’s oldest scientific academy in continuous existence, coined the term in a 1744 article entitled Philosophical Transactions.

-The first case was reported in late 1400s Milan, after a knight named Polonus Vorstius allegedly burst into flames in front of his own parents.
-Like many cases, alcohol was at play, as Vorstius was said to have belched fire after consuming a few glasses of particularly strong wine.
+As with many cases of spontaneous combustion, alcohol was at play, as Vorstius was said to have belched fire after consuming a few glasses of particularly strong wine.